Boundary Energy-Momentum Tensors for Asymptotically Flat Spacetimes

 An important question is whether the Bondi loss equations and BMS charges can be formulated in terms of a boundary energy-momentum tensor (EMT).
 In this work, we show that the answer to this is affirmative, with more details to be provided in upcoming work~\cite{Hartong:2025WIP}.
 A crucial insight is that the shear should be viewed as an integral part of the boundary geometry, on the same footing as the boundary metric data.
-For earlier and related work addressing this problem, see~\cite{Chandrasekaran:2021hxc,Freidel:2024emv,Riello:2024uvs,Bhambure:2024ftz,Ciambelli:2025mex}.
+For earlier and related work addressing this problem, see~\cite{Chandrasekaran:2021hxc,Adami:2024rkr,Freidel:2024emv,Riello:2024uvs,Bhambure:2024ftz,Ciambelli:2025mex}.

 This work rests on the realisation that null infinity is a (conformal) Carrollian manifold \cite{Duval:2014uva} and that one can use bulk vielbeine to endow it with an arbitrary Carrollian geometry \cite{Hartong:2015usd}.
 The latter paper, which focused on the 3-dimensional case, is the starting point of this work~\footnote{The main difference between this work and~\cite{Hartong:2015usd} relates to the choice of cut-off surface which in \cite{Hartong:2015usd} was required to be null whereas here it is taken to be an $r=\text{cst}$ hypersurface where $r$ is the Bondi radial coordinate.}.
 We construct the asymptotic solution space (in the absence of logs) near $\scri^+$ for 3- and 4-dimensional bulk spacetimes, where we allow the boundary to be described by the most general Carrollian geometry that is allowed by the Einstein equations.
 It turns out that the Einstein equations impose one constraint on the boundary geometry in 4D.
 We do not fix coordinates on the boundary, and we also do not use a $2+1$ split of the boundary geometry (or a $1+1$ split for the case of a 3D bulk).
 Instead, we use a gauge choice that generalises the usual Bondi--Sachs gauge to what we call Carroll-covariant Bondi--Sachs gauge.
 Our work generalises previous works that aimed at enlarging the solution space near future null infinity~\cite{Barnich:2010eb,Campiglia:2015yka,Geiller:2022vto,Donnay:2023mrd}.
+It also connects with a series of works discussing the existence of nonzero Carroll energy flux in holographic settings~\cite{Ciambelli:2018wre,Mittal:2022ywl,Campoleoni:2023fug}.

 By varying and renormalising the on-shell action, we then define an EMT-news complex as the responses to varying the Carrollian boundary metric data and the shear.
 This is done in the spirit of what in the AdS/CFT context has come to be known as holographic renormalisation \cite{Henningson:1998gx,Balasubramanian:1999re,deHaro:2000vlm,Skenderis:2000in,Bianchi:2001kw}.
 This allows us to show that the Bondi loss equations are diffeomorphism Ward identities for the EMT-news complex.
 Likewise, we obtain Ward identities for boundary Weyl transformations and Carroll boosts, and find that the latter are anomalous in 3D and 4D.